-Data, voice, and video outlets as well as wireless access are found in every classroom and office on the main portion of the campus.
-Student residences are served by wired access.
+Data, voice, and video outlets as well as wireless access are found in every classroom and office on campus.
+Student residences are served by wired access mostly through a third-party provider.

 Teachers College Computing Access

 Wireless access is available throughout the academic buildings and in common areas of the student residence halls.
 Those connecting personal computers to the College network are required to maintain current virus protection and device certificates, which can be done by downloading software from the myTC portal at no cost.
 They are also required to maintain current security by configuring Windows, Mac OS, IOS, and Android systems for automatic updates.